RobPavey/wikitree-sourcer/docs/dev_notes/generalize_data_design.md

 As the first few sites were implemented in Sourcer the generalizeData code became the most complicated function for each site.
 To make it easier to add new sites we wanted a way to provide a skeleton structure that could be filled in for each site.
-The approach taken was the EdReader.
-This is a class names <Site>EdReader in the <site>_ed_reader.mjs file for each site.
+The approach taken was the `EdReader`.
+This is a class named `<Site>EdReader` in the `<site>_ed_reader.mjs` file for each site.
 Some older sites don't use this but all new sites do.

-I site using the ed_reader the <site>_generalize_data.mjs file is just a imple boilerplate file that created the EdReader and uses the function commonGeneralizeData to build the GeneralizedData object using the EdReader.
+I site using the ed_reader the `<site>_generalize_data.mjs` file is just a simple boilerplate file that created the EdReader and uses the function `commonGeneralizeData` to build the `GeneralizedData` object using the `EdReader`.

-The EdReader will have a constructor that is passed the extracted_data.
+The `EdReader` will have a constructor that is passed the extracted_data.
 The constructor will determinr the record type and store it in the recordType property (if needed it will also set the recordSubtype and role properties).

-The function commonGeneralizeData then called methods on the EdReader to get each field that GeneralizedData supports.
+The function `commonGeneralizeData` then called methods on the `EdReader` to get each field that `GeneralizedData` supports.
 E.g. `getEventDateObj`.

-The <Site>EdReader class is derived from a common base class `ExtractedDataReader`.
+The `<Site>EdReader` class is derived from a common base class `ExtractedDataReader`.
 This provides default implementations of each function and also provides helper functions (e.g. `makeParentsFromForenamesAndLastNames`).

 Using the ed_reader can make the code slightly less efficient since the same work might need to be done in several of the get functions.
 But it makes things easier to write and maintain.
-The run time of generalizeData is not an issue.
+The run time of `generalizeData` is not an issue.